Korea, Republic of

 However, specified industries and assets will be excluded from the integrated investment tax incentive if they are specifically prohibited under tax laws or subordinate rules.
 The scope of specified industries ineligible for the integrated investment tax incentive includes real estate rental and supply, as well as consumption service businesses hotels, certain entertainment bars, and other businesses for entertainment purposes, etc. The scope of the assets for business purposes ineligible for the investment tax credit (‘non-qualifying business assets’) includes land, buildings, and other tangible business assets as listed in the enforcement rule (e.g. vehicles, carriages, tools, appliances and fixtures, ships, aircraft, buildings, including auxiliary installations and structures).
 It also contains the scope of the business assets to which the integrated tax credit will exceptionally apply even if they fall in the category of non-qualifying business assets.
 They include:

-Tax credit for production costs of video contents
+Tax credit for the production costs of video contents

-The Korean tax law provides tax credits for expenses incurred to product or manufacture specific broadcasting programs and films, such as television dramas, animations, documentaries, etc., and theatre movies ('video contents including video on over-the-top service') until the end of December 2022.
-On qualifying production costs of video contents, the applicable credit rates are 5% for large companies, 10% for middle-scale companies, and 15% for SMEs.
-With effect from 1 January 2024, an additional tax credit of 10% will be extended to large and middle-scale companies, with a further incentive of 15% for SMEs, provided they fulfil the criteria outlined in the Presidential Decree.
+The Korean tax law provides tax credits for expenses incurred to produce specific broadcasting programs and films, such as television dramas, animations, documentaries, etc., and theatre movies ('video content including video on over-the-top service') until the end of December 2025.
+For qualifying production costs of video contents, the applicable basic credit rates are 5% for large companies, 10% for middle-scale companies, and 15% for SMEs.
+With effect from 1 January 2024, an additional tax credit is available at 10% to large and middle-scale companies and 15% for SMEs, provided they fulfil the criteria outlined in the Presidential Decree.
+Further, effective 1 January 2026, the basic credit rate for large companies shall be increased from 5% to 10%.

-Where an SME or a middle-scale company invests in films, TV series, and over-the-top (OTT) contents through a specialised cultural contents business company during the period between 1 January 2024 and 31 December 2025, a tax credit is available at 3% of the investment amount multiplied by the ratio of qualifying expenditures to the invested amount.
+Where a domestic SME or middle-scale company invests in a qualifying specialized cultural content company that produces prescribed films, TV series, and over-the-top (OTT) contents during the period between 1 January 2024 and 31 December 2028, a tax credit is available at 3% of the investment amount multiplied by the ratio of qualifying expenditures to the invested amount.
 Qualifying expenditures refers to certain expenditures used for the production of video contents prescribed in the Enforcement Decree, excluding entertainment expenses, advertising and public relations costs, and specific labour-related expenses, such as severance allowances.
+With effect from fiscal years beginning on or after 1 January 2026, the tax credit is expanded to domestic large companies investing in such specialized cultural content companies until 31 December 2028.

 Tax credit for increasing employment

-The STTCL provides for a tax incentive for increasing the number of full-time employees from the preceding year, with certain limits.
-The tax credit will not apply to companies engaged in businesses falling under the category of consumption-oriented services (e.g. entertainment and beverage service).
-In case of certain employees, including youth employee, disabled employee, or employee over 60 years old, the amount of tax credit varies up to KRW 11 million (KRW 12 million in non-metropolitan area) per increased full-time employee for SMEs, up to KRW 8 million for middle-scale companies, and up to KRW 4 million for large companies.
-In case of new hire of other full-time employees, the tax credit amount (subject to ceiling based on the total number of increased full-time employee) is KRW 4 million per increased full-time employee for middle-scale companies and KRW 7 million for SMEs (KRW 7.7 million for SMEs in non-metropolitan area).
-The tax credit is applied to taxable income of the fiscal year of employment increase and the two subsequent years (for a large company, only one subsequent year).
-The unused tax credit can be carried forward to the next ten years.
-This tax credit is applicable for increase in full-time employment until the end of the 2024 fiscal year.
+The STTCL provides a tax credit for increases in the number of full-time employees from the preceding year, with certain limits, for companies.
+However, the tax credit does not apply to companies engaged in consumption-oriented service businesses (e.g. entertainment and beverage services).
+For certain categories of employees, including youth employees, disabled employees, or employees aged 60 or older, the tax credit is available up to KRW 11 million (KRW 12 million in non-metropolitan areas) per incremental full-time employee for SMEs, up to KRW 8 million for middle-scale companies, and up to KRW 4 million for large companies.
+For other new full-time hires, the tax credit amount (subject to a ceiling based on the total number of incremental full-time employees) is KRW 4 million per incremental full-time employee for middle-scale companies and KRW 7 million for SMEs (KRW 7.7 million for SMEs in non-metropolitan areas).
+The tax credit applies to the taxable income for the fiscal year in which employment increases and the two subsequent years (for large companies, only one subsequent year).
+Any unused tax credit can be carried forward for up to ten years.
+This tax credit is applicable for increases in full-time employment until the end of the 2024 fiscal year.

 Tax credit for increase in corporate payroll